Building an ADU in Torrance. Rules, costs, timeline.

 separate from impact fees.
 They apply to ADUs at any

-total City of Torrance permit and plan-check fees
+size.
+City of Torrance building-permit and plan-check fees

 through at cost in a CALI ADU contract.
-[CITE: needs
+A Hollywood Riviera

 Design rules — entryway visibility and covered entries